-The applicant presents their case to the Magistrate first.
+During the AVO hearing the applicant presents their case to the Magistrate first.
 This is usually done by calling witnesses in the matter, which may include the protected person, police officers and others.
 Prior to the hearing, the applicant and defendant will be ordered to exchange the evidence they each seek to rely on.
 This means either side should have a copy of the statement of any witness who is to be called.

 The legal representative for the applicant (whether it’s a police prosecutor or a private lawyer) or the applicant themselves will call ‘evidence in chief’ of their first witness.
 This is where the witness is asked questions about things they saw, heard or otherwise perceived that is relevant to the application.